-Two 1⁄4" TRS (stereo) jacks are fitted to provide a 2-channel unbalanced analogue input and output.
+The 1⁄4" TRS stereo jack (wiring diagram see appendix) provides a 2-channel unbalanced analog output.
 The analog output is directly driven from the digital output.
 A superior 24 bit DAC followed by a low impedance driver stage allows the connection of stereo headphones.
-The Settings dialog allows to change the output level from 0 dB down to -78 dB.
+The analog output level can be changed coarse (± 12 dB) with the 'Level' switch at the bracket.
 A special mute circuit reduces noise when switching the computer on and off.